 NIST Wind Driven Fire Experiments:

-Two ventilation openings were provided, a ceiling vent in the Northwest Corridor (providing a flow path from the involved compartment(s) into the corridor) and a window (fitted with glass) in the compartment of origin.
-During the fire tests, the window failed due to differential heating (of the inner and outer surface of the glass) and was subsequently removed by researchers to provide the full window opening for ventilation.
+As with the baseline test, two ventilation openings were provided.
+A ceiling vent in the Northwest Corridor and a window (fitted with glass) in the bedroom (compartment of origin).
+During the test the window failed due to fire effects and was subsequently fully cleared by the researchers to provide a full window opening for ventilation.

 Figure 1.
 Isometric Illustration of the Test Structure

-This experiment was different than the others in the series as no external wind was applied to the structure.
+This experiment was one of several that investigated wind driven fire behavior and the effectiveness of a wind control device deployed over the bedroom window to limit inward airflow.
 The fire was ignited in the bedroom and allowed to develop from incipient to fully developed stage in the bedroom.